 The Help Desk Significantly Contributes to Disaster Recovery

 When technical disasters strike a company, the help desk is often the first department to respond.
 Their actions before and during an outage can dramatically reduce downtime, data loss, physical damage, lost money and other problems associated with major technical outages.
 A team with the right tools and training will be responsible for network security monitoring, data backups, redundant internet connections and other preparations to help eliminate or limit the amount of downtime caused by an issue as well as the amount of time and resources lost recovering from an issue.
 We hope this article has helped you understand why a help desk is important to any IT organization.

 Track-It!
 Can Help Reduce Costs

-Track-It! help desk software is a robust feature-rich software system that can dramatically increase the efficiency and productivity of your help desk.
+Track-It! help desk software is a robust feature-rich software system that can dramatically increase the efficiency and productivity of your IT department.
 Track-It! can automate common tasks including routing help desk tickets, managing change requests, keeping users informed, applying software patches, and generating customized reports.
 Track-It! can also maintain and track IT assets, providing a place to record costs to replace, hardware specs, installed software versions, patch levels and when IT assets require updates.
-Available add-ons include barcode scanning which can assist help desk technicians in performing physical inventory of IT assets and Client Management which handles all aspects of IT endpoint management including Remote Management, Asset Discovery, Asset Auditing, Patch Management, Software Deployment, and Compliance monitoring.
+Available add-ons include barcode scanning which can assist technicians in performing physical inventory of IT assets and Client Management which handles all aspects of IT endpoint management including Remote Management, Asset Discovery, Asset Auditing, Patch Management, Software Deployment, and Compliance monitoring.